airwallex/platform-onboarding-sdk-demo/README.md

-# Airwallex Platform Onboarding SDK Demo
+# Airwallex Components SDK sample code

 This project is to demonstrate how [Airwallex Components SDK](https://www.npmjs.com/package/@airwallex/components-sdk?activeTab=readme) can be integrated with different web frameworks.